-This reclamation leads to Descartes' second argument for the existence of God, the ontological argument, 59b, which derives from a similar argument made by Anselm in the eleventh century CE.
+This reclamation leads to Descartes' second argument for the existence of God, 59b.

+This argument, which becomes known later as the ontological argument, derives from a similar argument made by Anselm in the eleventh century CE.

 V. Anselm's Ontological Argument